DaniBoo/cyanobacteria_project/README.md

 Think the best way to do this may be to convert Newick trees to PhyloXML .. make changes and convert back.
 As this leads to less edge cases / unknowns than running regexes on the Newick.

+## Later same day...

+In the end didn't need to convert to PhyloXML.
+Parsing the Newick to a  Bio::Tree was enough to remove the lost nodes .. then the rest could be done with regex.

+The overall process once written ran very quickly.
+It look around 1 minute to process all 19,000ish trees.